baidu/san-website/source/_posts/en/practice/can-we-use-dom.md

 myApp.attach(document.querySelector('#app'));
 ```

-Careful scrutiny of the two pieces of code, can not help but raise a question.
+One question may be raised up after we carefully compared these two pieces of code

 Intuitively, in San's code, we directly call this.data.set to modify the value of an attribute.
 It automatically renders the modified content to the DOM.
 It seems to be very magical, but it is still fundamentally the operation of the DOM.
 This operation is done by the San framework.
 Since this is the case, why can't we directly modify it directly like the first piece of code, and do these operations to San to complete?
 If you give it to San for performance reasons, it needs to complete the relationship binding from Model to view.
 It also needs some performance loss, so it seems to be quite costly.
 So why do we still have to do this?